ArminJo/android-blue-display/README.md

 - Button and slider callback as well as touch and sensor events are sent back to Arduino.
 - Automatic and manually scaling of display region.
 - Easy mapping of UTF-8 characters like Ohm, Celsius etc..
-- Up to 115200 Baud using HC-05 modules.
+- Up to 115200 Baud using HC-05 modules or OTG cable.
+- USB OTG connection can be used instead of Bluetooth.
-- Local display of received and sent commands for debug purposes.
+- Local display of received and sent commands for debugging purposes.
 - Hex and ASCII output of received Bluetooth data at log level verbose.
 - Debug messages as toasts.
 - C++ Libraries for [Arduino](https://github.com/ArminJo/Arduino-BlueDisplay).